 Rapid Review: Achalasia

-- PE will show absent peristalsis in lower esophagus
+- PE: absent peristalsis in the lower esophagus

-- Diagnosis is made by esophageal manometry increased LES pressure
+- Diagnosis is confirmed with esophageal manometry: increased LES pressure

-A 60-year-old man comes to the clinic complaining of difficulty swallowing, heartburn, chest pain, and mild weight loss.
+A 60-year-old man comes to the clinic with reports of difficulty swallowing, heartburn, chest pain, and mild weight loss.
 He has difficulty swallowing solids and liquids and often regurgitates undigested food.
-He has no past medical history and takes no medications.
-He denies any recent travel.
-Esophageal manometry reveals aperistalsis in the distal two-thirds of the esophagus and incomplete lower esophageal sphincter (LES) relaxation.
+He has no significant past medical history and takes no medications.
+He reports no travel-related infection.
+Esophageal manometry reveals aperistalsis in the distal two-thirds of the esophagus and incomplete lower esophageal sphincter relaxation.
 Which of the following is the most likely diagnosis?